-Long Trip/Highway Scheduled Maintenance

-7,500 Miles (12 500 km) ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service .
-(See footnote .) ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) ☐ Rotate tires.
+- ☐ Change engine oil and filter (or every 12 months, whichever occurs first).

+An Emission Control Service.
+(See footnote .) - ☐ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)

-15,000 Miles (25 000 km) ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service .
-(See footnote .) ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) ☐ Replace passenger compartment air filter. ☐ Rotate tires.
+- ☐ Change engine oil and filter (or every 12 months, whichever occurs first).

+An Emission Control Service.
+(See footnote .) - ☐ Replace passenger compartment air filter. - □ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)

-22,500 Miles (37 500 km) ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service .
-(See footnote .) ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #)
+- ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service.
+(See footnote .) - ☐ Rotate tires.

-(Continued)

-Long Trip/Highway Scheduled Maintenance

-22,500 Miles (37 500 km) (Continued) ☐ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)

-30,000 Miles (50 000 km) ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
+30 0,000 Miles (50 000 km) Change engine oil and filter (or every 12 months, whichever occurs first).
 An Emission Control Service.
-(See footnote .) ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) ☐ Replace passenger compartment air filter. ☐ Rotate tires.
+(See footnote .)
+Replace passenger compartment air filter.
+Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
-(See footnote +.) ☐ Replace air cleaner filter.
-An Emission Control Service. ☐ Inspect fuel tank, cap and lines for damage or leaks.
-Inspect fuel cap gasket for any damage.
-Replace parts as needed.
+(See footnote +.)
+Replace engine air cleaner filter.
 An Emission Control Service.
-(See footnote†.) ☐ For supercharged engines only: Check the supercharger oil level and add oil a needed (or every 36 months, whichever occurs first).
+For supercharged engines only: Check the supercharger oil level and add oil as needed (or every 36 months, whichever occurs first).
 See "Recommended Fluids and Lubricants" in this section.
 An Emission Control Service.
 (See footnote†.)

-37,500 Miles (62 500 km) ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service .
-(See footnote .) ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) ☐ Rotate tires.
+37 7,500 Miles (62 500 km) Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service.
+(See footnote .)

+Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)

-45,000 Miles (75 000 km) ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
+- ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
 An Emission Control Service.
-(See footnote .) ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) ☐ Replace passenger compartment air filter. ☐ Rotate tires.
+(See footnote .) - ☐ Replace passenger compartment air filter. - ☐ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)
-50,000 Miles (83 000 km) Change automatic transaxle fluid and filter if the vehicle is mainly driven under one or more of these conditions:

-- In heavy city traffic where the outside temperature regularly reaches 90°F

-(32°C) or higher.
+- ☐ Change automatic transaxle fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.

-(Continued)

-50,000 Miles (83 000 km) (Continued)

-- In hilly or mountainous terrain.

-- When doing frequent trailer towing.

-- Uses such as found in taxi, police or delivery service.